dn0rmand/project-euler-tools/README.md

 ```

 ## isPrime
-Sames as [is-number-prime](https://www.npmjs.com/package/is-number-prime) but with a shortcut for number lower than 20
+Same as [is-number-prime](https://www.npmjs.com/package/is-number-prime) but with a shortcut for numbers lower than 20

 ## DistinctCollection
 Collection of distincts numbers